awsdocs/amazon-s3-developer-guide/doc_source/ways-to-add-notification-config-to-bucket.md

 You can enable bucket notifications either by using the Amazon S3 console or programmatically by using AWS SDKs\.
 Choose any one of the options to configure notifications on your bucket\.
 This section provides code examples using the AWS SDKs for Java and \.NET\.

-### Step 3 \(option a\): Enable Notifications on a Bucket Using the Console<a name="step2-enable-notification-using-console"></a>
+### Step 3 \(Option a\): Enable Notifications on a Bucket Using the Console<a name="step2-enable-notification-using-console"></a>

 Using the Amazon S3 console, add a notification configuration requesting Amazon S3 to:
 + Publish events of the `s3:ObjectCreated:*` type to your Amazon SQS queue\.
 + Publish events of the `s3:ReducedRedundancyLostObject` type to your Amazon SNS topic\.

-After you save the notification configuration, Amazon S3 will post a test message, which you will get via email\.
+After you save the notification configuration, Amazon S3 posts a test message, which you get via email\.

 For instructions, see [How Do I Enable and Configure Event Notifications for an S3 Bucket?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/enable-event-notifications.html) in the *Amazon Simple Storage Service Console User Guide*\.

-### Step 3 \(option b\): Enable Notifications on a Bucket Using the AWS SDK for \.NET<a name="step2-enable-notification-using-awssdk-dotnet"></a>
+### Step 3 \(Option b\): Enable Notifications on a Bucket Using the AWS SDK for \.NET<a name="step2-enable-notification-using-awssdk-dotnet"></a>

 The following C\# code example provides a complete code listing that adds a notification configuration to a bucket\.
-You will need to update the code and provide your bucket name and SNS topic ARN\.
+You need to update the code and provide your bucket name and SNS topic ARN\.
 For information about how to create and test a working sample, see [Running the Amazon S3 \.NET Code Examples](UsingTheMPDotNetAPI.md#TestingDotNetApiSamples)\.

 **Example**